 Make documentation a priority

 People that know me, know I believe that a successful solution requires exceptional documentation.
-Be sure to label your flow steps, conditions, and actions!
-(Good) Documentation is extremely helpful for handing off management of a flow, and for keeping it in alignment with written documentation.
+Be sure to label your Flow steps, conditions, and actions!
+(Good) Documentation is extremely helpful for handing off management of a Flow, and for keeping it in alignment with written documentation.

 We can help

 Clients call Kiefer when they are looking to automate processes, improve workflows or better understand their processes.
 We bring a full team to these engagements which provides the client with business analysts, developers, and experts in Microsoft technology.
-Contact us if you’d like to learn more about our Modern Workplace Practice or if you need help with Microsoft Flow.
+Contact us if you’d like to learn more about our Modern Workplace Practice or if you need help with Microsoft Power Automate.